Rumen-Nikolaev/Bash-Scripting-and-Shell-Programming-Linux-Command-Line-/Section 2: Shell Scripting in a Nutshell/Variables/README.md

+## Variables

-Storage locations that have a name.
+- Storage locations that have a name.

-Name-value pairs
+- Name-value pairs

-Syntax:
+- Syntax:

     VARIABLE_NAME = "Value"

-Variables are case sensitive
+- Variables are case sensitive

-By convention variables are uppercase.
+- By convention variables are uppercase.

-Valid:
+- Valid:

 FIRST3LETTERS="ABC"